 Imagine if a salary guide says that you should be expecting to earn $10,000 as full-timer upon graduation.
-However, what the figures may now show is that only 1 in 5 graduates will be able land a full-time job in the first place.
+However, what the figures may not show is that only 1 in 5 graduates will be able to land a full-time job in the first place.

-The point here is that a salary guide telling you how much you should be earning upon graduation is meaningless, if you can’t find a full-time job in the first place.
+The point here is that a salary guide telling you how much you should be earning upon graduation is meaningless if you can’t find a full-time job in the first place.
 Salary guides are only useful for those who are able to find full-time employment.
-They can even be counterproductive if all it does is make you ask for an unrealistic salary.
+They can even be counterproductive if all it does is increase your expectations and make you ask for an unrealistic salary.

 If we include in the statistics of all the graduates who are looking for jobs but can’t find one, or who are only able to land part-time jobs, then the average salary for fresh graduates will be significantly lower.

 # 2 The Course You Are From.
 The Sector You Are Entering

 Local universities offer an abundance of courses for undergraduates to choose from.
 Each of these courses leads to their own respective career paths and sectors.
 Thinking that every degree in a university offers you the same career opportunity is wishful thinking.